-11.1 – Overview
+11.1 – Corporate Actions

-A corporate action is initiated by the board of directors, and approved by the company’s shareholders.
+This chapter will examine the five most important corporate actions and their impact on stock prices.
+A corporate action is initiated by the board of directors and approved by the company’s shareholders.

 11.2 – Dividends

-Dividends are paid by the company to its shareholders.
-Dividends are paid to distribute the profits made by the company during the year.
-Dividends are paid on a per share basis.
-For example, during the financial year 2012-13 Infosys had declared a dividend of Rs.42 per share.
+Dividends are portions of profits made by the company, which are distributed to the company’s shareholders.
+Dividends are paid on a per-share basis.
+For example, Infosys recently declared a dividend of Rs.42/- per share, which means you get Rs.42/- as dividend income for every share you own.
+Suppose you own 100 Infosys shares; you can get 100*42 = Rs.4,200/- as dividend income.
+The company directly remits the dividends to your bank account (linked to your Demat account).
 The dividend paid is also expressed as a percentage of the face value.
-In the above case, the face value of Infosys was Rs.5/- and the dividend paid was Rs.42/- hence the dividend payout is said to be 840% (42/5).
+In the above case, the face value of Infosys is Rs.5/-, and the dividend paid was Rs.42/- hence the dividend payout is said to be 840% (42/5).

-Dividend Declaration Date: This is the date on which the AGM takes place and the company’s board approves the dividend issue
+Dividend Declaration Date: This is the date on which the AGM takes place, and the company’s board approves the dividend issue

 11.3 – Bonus Issue